microsoft/jailbreak-distillation/README.md

-# jailbreak-distillation
+# Jailbreak Distillation: Renewable Safety Benchmarking
-Code &amp; artifacts of the paper "Jailbreak Distillation: Renewable Safety Benchmarking"
+We are in the process of releasing the code &amp; artifacts of the paper "Jailbreak Distillation: Renewable Safety Benchmarking".

+Stay Tuned!